How to Seafood Appetizer

-By posting this recipe I am entering the Let’s Get This Party Started Start With Seafood recipe contest sponsored by National Seafood Partnership and am eligible to win prizes associated with the contest.
+By posting this easy seafood appetizer recipe, I am entering the Let’s Get This Party Started Start With Seafood recipe contest sponsored by National Seafood Partnership and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 Fall is here and the weather is getting cooler.
 The leaves are changing into beautiful reds, oranges, yellows and bronze shades and it’s the perfect time for celebration and picnics!
 These flavorful little toasts topped with good-for-you seafood are so good that you will want to make them again for your next holiday gathering! #seafoodparty !!!!

-And I hope this little appetizer helps add to the celebration too!
-These little crostini a name for little Italian toasts are a variation of one of my favorite French salads Nicose.
+And I hope these little fish appetizers help add to the celebration to your special event!
+These little crostini are the name for little Italian toasts are a variation of one of my favorite French salads, Nicose.
 I hope you love these as much as me and my family do!
 They are easy to make and a great way to incorporate seafood to your reluctant eaters.

 Mediterranean Salmon Crostini

 This easy, little Italian seafood appetizer is just the perfect dish for your next party!
 The filling can be made ahead of time and put together quickly just before celebration time!
 They even make a nice lunch along with a salad!
 The potatoes, green beans and tomatoes are traditional for the French salad-Nicose.
 I love the taste of salmon rather the traditional tuna, but you can use tuna if you choose!